-The downturn in the industry, coupled with the drive to scale operations through increased market share and expansion into new trade lanes has forced carriers to re-evaluate their partnerships and also fueled an intense period of M&A activity amongst carriers.
-With the recent and upcoming mergers and acquisitions, there will be only 12 global carriers by early 2018, and they will control 83 percent of the fleet.
+The downturn in the industry, coupled with the drive to scale operations through increased market share and expansion into new trade lanes forced carriers to re-evaluate their partnerships and fueled an intense period of M&A activity amongst carriers.
+There are 12 global carriers in 2018, and they control 84.7 percent of the fleet.
 In 2016, there were 20 global carriers.
 Industry analysts suggest that there is still room for more consolidation going forward.

-2017 Developments:
+Industry Developments: